oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

    Cloud Shell is a small virtual machine running a "bash" shell which you access through the Oracle Cloud Console.
 Cloud Shell comes with a pre-authenticated command line interface connected to the tenancy.
 It also provides up-to-date tools and utilities.

+   1. Verify you are in the correct compartment (this was done as part of Task 1).

-   1. Click the Cloud Shell icon in the top-right corner of the Console.
+   2. Click the Cloud Shell icon in the top-right corner of the Console.

       ![Open Cloud Shell](images/open-cloud-shell.png =50%x*)